adionizio14/Group222/CONDUCT.md

 ## Attendance

 Attendance is mandatory but effective communication with the group as to why a member can not make a meeting will be accepted.
-Missing memebers will need to check in with group at next meeting date and/or read the meeting notes.
+Missing members will need to check in with group at next meeting date and/or read the meeting notes.

 ## Assignments